videojs/video.js/docs/guides/faq.md

 Will make an inline, muted, autoplaying video on an iPhone with iOS10.

-## Q: How can I play RTMP video in video.js?
+## Q: How can I play RTMP video in Video.js?

+RTMP requires Flash to play back.
+You'll need both a browser that supports Flash and the Flash tech.

-Make sure that the Flash tech is available -- RTMP is not playable on browsers without Flash including mobile.
-Flash will only be available on video.js 6 with the [videojs-flash package][flash], in previous versions it was builtin to video.js.
-Then, just set the rtmp source with an appropriate type -- `rtmp/mp4` or `rtmp/flv`.
+In Video.js version 6, the Flash tech is not included by default and is available as a separate [videojs-flash package][flash].
+In previous versions it was builtin to Video.js.

+The RTMP source should be set with an appropriate type -- `rtmp/mp4` or `rtmp/flv`.
-The main thing to be aware of is that video.js splits the connection url and stream name with the `&` character.
+Be aware of that Video.js splits the connection url and stream name with the `&` character, for example: `rtmp://example.com/live&foo` or `rtmp://example.com/fms&mp4:path/to/file.mp4`.
-So, you'd want to update the url to follow that format.
-For example: `rtmp://example.com/live&foo` or `rtmp://example.com/fms&mp4:path/to/file.mp4`.

-If the server requires query parameters for authentication, these should be added to the connection part url, for example `rtmp://example.com/live?token=1234&foo`.
+If the server requires query parameters for authentication, these should be added to the connection part URL, for example `rtmp://example.com/live?token=1234&foo`.

+Bear in mind that mobile browsers do not support Flash, and modern desktop browsers make it increasingly difficult to use Flash or disable it by default for your end users.
+Consider moving to a modern format such as HLS or DASH.

 ## Q: How can I hide the links to my video/subtitles/audio/tracks?

 It's impossible to hide the network requests a browser makes and difficult to sufficiently obfuscate URLs in the source.
-Techniques such as token authentication may help but are outside of the scope of video.js.
+Techniques such as token authentication may help but are outside of the scope of Video.js.

 For content that must be highly secure [videojs-contrib-eme][eme] adds DRM support.

-## Q: Can I turn off video.js logging?
+## Q: Can I turn off Video.js logging?

 Yes!
 This can be achieved by adding the following code _after_ including Video.js, but _before_ creating any player(s):